-Participants who indicate on the randomization questionnaire that they are eligible and willing to join the trial, and provide written consent will be randomized by the central computer in CTSU, using a minimisation algorithm to ensure balance by important baseline variables.
+Participants who indicate on the randomization questionnaire that they are eligible and willing to join the trial, and provide written consent will be randomized by the central computer in CTSU, using a minimisation algorithm to ensure balance by important baseline variables.30

 Eligible patients will be randomized in a 1:1 ratio to a single 2-week ECG monitoring period with the Zio Patch versus usual care.
 The study will not employ a sham-patch and neither the trial team nor the participants will be blinded to the intervention.
+All participants will receive a letter informing them which group them have been assigned to.
+The participant's GP will be notified that the participant has been randomized and the study arm; a copy of the participant's consent form (signature page) will also be included for reference.
 For all participants screened with the Zio Patch, the ECG findings will be reported back to the participant's GP and future management of any abnormal findings will be at the GPs discretion.